 27. Are you willing to serve in the armed forces of the United States on combat duty, wherever ordered?

-28. Will you swear unqualified allegiance to the United States of America and faithfully defend the United States from any or all attack by foreign or domestic forces, and forswear any form of allegiance or obedience to the Japanese emperor, or any other foreign government, power, or organization?
+28. Will you swear unqualified allegiance to the United States of America and faithfully defend the United States from any or all attack by foreign or domestic forces, and forswear any form of allegiance or obedience to the Japanese emperor, or any other foreign government,

 Those who answered "yes-yes"—97 percent of Minidoka internees, the highest loyalty rate of the 10 camps—were eligible to be sponsored to leave the relocation center or join the armed forces.
 Sponsors included East Coast companies experiencing war time labor shortages.